livecomsjournal/article_templates/information_for_authors.md

 \dateaccepted{Day Month Year}
 ```

 These fields should be filled out as completely as possible.
-Also at this time, include `ASAPversion` in the class options.
-The `ASAPversion` option will create a document footer that lists the received and accepted dates, and an indicator that the article is in "ASAP" form.

 When an issue of LiveCoMS is finalized, the editors will request one set of final changes.
 First, the authors should finish filling out the publication information shown above.
-Second, the `ASAPversion` class option should be replaced by `pubversion`.
-The footer will then replace the "ASAP" indicator with the full article citation.
-The `ASAPversion` and `pubversion` options cannot be specified simultaneously; the LaTeX compiler will report an error.
+Second, the `pubversion` class option must be invoked.
+This will create a footer with the full article citation.